• Skip to primary navigation

 Secured Chime Credit Builder Visa® Credit Card

-Secured Chime Credit Builder Visa® Credit Card is a secured credit card, but you need a Chime Checking Account with a qualifying $200 direct deposit before you can apply for the card.1 There's no fee for the card and no minimum security deposit.2
+Secured Chime Credit Builder Visa® Credit Card is a secured credit card, but you need a Chime Checking Account with a qualifying $200 direct deposit before you can apply for the card.1 There’s no annual fee for the card and no minimum security deposit.2

 Your credit line is equal to the money you transfer from your Chime Checking Account to your secured credit card.
 Chime reports your payments to all three credit bureaus to help you improve your credit.3